Runixe786/Macified-Windows/README.md

 # Cursors

-Extract cursors zip file and open the folder which appears.
-YOu will see a file called "install.inf".
+**Step 1:** Extract cursors zip file and open the folder which appears.
+You will see a file called "install.inf".
 Right click on it and choose install option.
 Now the cursor pack is installed

-Step 2: Go to settings>personalisation>Themes>Mouse cursors which will open a new window called "mouse properties" . open the drop-down list in scheme under "pointers" category.
+**Step 2:** Go to settings>personalisation>Themes>Mouse cursors which will open a new window called "mouse properties" . open the drop-down list in scheme under "pointers" category.
 Select "mac :)" from there and apply. click ok and now its done.